DestinE-Climate-DT/AQUA/docs/sphinx/source/container.rst

    Mandatory argument: ``levante``, ``lumi``, or ``MN5``.
 Sets environment variables and directory bindings specific to that machine.

+.. option:: -p, --path <path>

+   Specify a custom directory path where the container images (``.sif`` files) are located, overriding the default machine container directory.

 .. option:: -d, --diagnostics

    Load the ``aqua-diagnostics`` container instead of the default ``aqua-core`` container.